Zilog Z8000: Reception

 For those looking for pure performance, the Z8000 was the fastest CPU available in early 1979.
 But this was true only for a period of a few months.
-The 16/32-bit 8 MHz Motorola 68000 came to market later the same year and turns in a time of 0.49 seconds on the same Sieve test, over twice as fast as the Z8000.
-Although it used an even larger 64-pin DIP layout, for those willing to move to more than 40 pins this was a small price to pay for what was by far the fastest processor of its era.
+The 16/32-bit 8 MHz Motorola 68000 came to market later the same year and turned in a time of 0.49 seconds on the same Sieve test, over twice as fast as the Z8000.
+Although it used an even larger 64-pin DIP layout, for those willing to move to more than 40 pins, this was a small price to pay for what was by far the fastest processor of its era.
 Its 32-bit instructions and registers, combined with a 24-bit address bus with flat 16 MB addressing, also made it much more attractive to designers, something Faggin admits to.

-To add to its problems, when the Z8000 was first released it contained a number of bugs.
+To add to its problems, when the Z8000 was first released, it contained a number of bugs.
 This was due to its complex instruction decoder, which, unlike most processors of the era, did not use microcode and was dependent on logic implemented directly in the CPU.
 This allowed the design to eliminate the microcode storage and the associated decoding logic, which reduced the transistor count to 17,500.
 In contrast, the contemporary Intel 8088 used 29,000 transistors, while the Motorola 68000 of a few months later used 68,000.

 Despite a somewhat positive reception as "a reasonably fast supermicro with generally good performance for the price", the 16-bit architectural limitations of the Z8000, with segment handling required to access more than 64 KB in a process, led to questions about the longevity of the Series 8000 products as 32-bit processor architectures from Motorola and National Semiconductor became more widely adopted.
 Zilog Systems eventually adopted AT&T's 32-bit WE32100 processor, introducing it in a new product, the System 8000/32, alongside 32-bit upgrades to its existing System 8000 Series 2 models.
 This enabled the introduction of Unix System V on Zilog Systems' products.

 The adoption by Zilog's Systems Division of the WE32100, in preference to the continued use of products from Zilog's Component Division, was driven by diverging requirements.
-Zilog sought to introduce its 32-bit successor to the Z8000, the Z80000, to build on successful adoption of the 16-bit product in military and graphical applications, whereas its Systems Division prioritised Unix support and commercial applications.
+Zilog sought to introduce its 32-bit successor to the Z8000, the Z80000, to build on the successful adoption of the 16-bit product in military and graphical applications, whereas its Systems Division prioritised Unix support and commercial applications.
 The conclusion was reached to adopt the WE32100 as "the premier UNIX chip".
 Zilog subsequently announced an agreement to manufacture the WE32100 chipset for a five year period, being the first alternative source of these products.